bramdanneels/IntroOmicsPract/Practicals/06_Metagenomics.md

 - Three soil metagenomes (16S amplicon sequencing, paired Illumina reads)

 Most samples have been downsampled to speed up their analysis.
-For an overview of where the data comes from, see the [information sheet on Zenodo]().
+For an overview of the data used in this practical, please see the [information sheet on Zenodo]().

 ## Shotgun metagenomics

 In this first part, we will have a look at the shotgun metagenomics data.
 This data is generated by sequencing all DNA from a sample.
-We have two short-read samples, and one long-read one.
+We have two short-read samples (Plant & Stool), and one long-read one (Sea).

 ### Quality control

-As is usual, we'll start by performing quality control of our sequences.
-Run FastQC on the Plant, Stool, and Sea samples, and have a look at the QC reports.
+As usual, we'll start by performing quality control of our sequences.
-> Remember to activate the QC environment!
+Since our read sets are a bit larger in size, FastQC would take a while to run on NREC.
+We have thus provided the FastQC reports with the data on NREC.
+Have a look at the QC reports.

 <details>
 <summary>Do we need any trimming?</summary>